All Episodes

 Under my understanding, the Capitol Police is not able to confiscate members' equipment when the member is not under investigation.

-Well, I think there's extenuating circumstances in this case, and I think I think that you know, working through my counsel and you know the necessary personnel if if that in fact is the case and with the permission of through the investigation, and we'll return the equipment.
+I think there's extenuating circumstances in this case, and I think that working through my counsel and the necessary personnel, if that in fact is the case, and with the permission of through the investigation, and we'll return the equipment.

 But until that's accomplished, I can't return the equipment.

-What why all of these devices, why all the breaking of hard drives and acid washing and deletions And destroying devices like oh, iPhones and Blackberries with hammers and why would you keep on somebody that you know you that double built?
+All right, so the entire mystery over why is it possible, why all of these devices, why all the breaking of hard drives and acid washing and deletions and destroying devices like, oh, iPhones and BlackBerries with hammers.

 Why would you keep these people around?